Last Update made on March 20,2018.

 iv) Read/Write/Transfer performance vs block compression saving storage space

 File Formats that can be used with Hadoop - CSV, JSON, Columnar, Sequence files, AVRO, and Parquet file.

 CSV files are an ideal fit for exchanging data between hadoop and external systems.
-It is advisable not to use header and footer lines
+It is advisable not to use header and footer lines when using CSV files.